ezrantn/icitacee-2025/result-discussion.typ

 User acceptability may provide a challenge, as is typical with any nascent technology.
 Educational institutions and employers must understand and trust the blockchain-based verification process before its widespread implementation.

-== Conclusion

-The deployment of the decentralized diploma verification system utilizing Solana blockchain and IPFS has effectively achieved the objectives of improving security, transparency, and efficiency in the diploma verification process.
-The system's performance on the testnet illustrates its scalability and reliability, while user feedback underscores the potential for extensive adoption in the academic sector.

-Through additional testing on the mainnet and ongoing enhancements informed by user feedback, this system could transform the global verification of academic credentials, providing a more secure, transparent, and efficient alternative to conventional centralized approaches.